MViscardi-UCSC/ANDROMEDA/README.md

 <br>

 Within the andromeda folder I have the first couple modules planned out:
+0. A tool to help users pick correct coordinates for their UMIs in their reference
 1. extract.py will take in a mapped BAM file, a reference genome, and a list of positions to extract from the reads.
 It will output a new BAM file with the extracted sequences in the read tags.
 2. umi_group.py will take in the output from extract.py and group reads by UMI.
 It will output a new BAM file with the UMI sequences in the read tags.
 (This will leverage UMI-Tools)
 3. consensus.py will take in the output from umi_group.py and generate consensus sequences for each UMI group.
 It will output a new BAM file with the consensus sequences in the read tags.